roman-milk/roman-milk.github.io/after-ripeness-fades.md

  "You like the smell, eh, bitch?" asked Angelo into her ear as her eyes began watering from the vapor.

  "Hey, she looks like the girl in the Evinrude poster!" said Billy.
-Report_Story #2